-We talked to Milica Jovic of Heartcount, a software solution and diagnostic tool that is measuring how employees feel and what they think, and this is what she had to say:-
+Milica Jovic of Heartcount tells us about a software solution and diagnostic tool that measures how employees feel and what they think.

 First of all, how are you and your family doing in these COVID-19 times?